Françoise Gilot: Gilot's work

-Françoise Gilot was introduced to art at a young age by her mother and grandmother.
+Gilot was introduced to art at a young age by her mother and grandmother.
 Her grandmother had held a party when Françoise was about five years old.
 A certain man caught Gilot's eye as being interesting, and she asked her grandmother who the man was.
 He turned out to be a painter, Emile Mairet.
 Gilot's father became close friends with the painter, and Françoise would often tag along to visit his studio.
 At age six, Françoise's mother began teaching her art, with the exception of drawing.
-Her mother believed artists become too dependent on erasers, and instead taught Françoise in watercolor and India ink.
+Her mother believed artists become too dependent on erasers and instead taught Françoise in watercolor and India ink.
 If she made a mistake, she would have to make it intentional to her work.
-By the age of thirteen, she began to study with Mlle.
+By the age of 13, she began to study with Mlle.
 Meuge, which continued for six years.
-At the age of fourteen, she was introduced to ceramics, and a year later, she studied with the Post-Impressionist painter Jacques Beurdeley.
+At the age of 14, she was introduced to ceramics and a year later, she studied with the Post-Impressionist painter Jacques Beurdeley.
 At the age of 21, she met Picasso.
-Although Picasso had influenced Françoise Gilot's work as a cubist painter, she developed her own style.
+Although Picasso had influenced Gilot's work as a cubist painter, she developed her own style.
 She avoided the sharp edges and angular forms that Picasso sometimes used.
 Instead, she used organic figures.
-During the war, Gilot's father attempted to save the most valuable household belongings by moving them, but the truck was bombed by the Germans, leading to the loss of Gilot's drawings and watercolors.
+During World War II, Gilot's father attempted to save the most valuable household belongings by moving them, but the truck was bombed by the Nazis, leading to the loss of Gilot's drawings and watercolors.

+Gilot was active in the post-War milieu of artists who redefined the European artistic scene.
+Gilot had her first important exhibition in Paris in 1943, after which Gilot signed a contract with the renowned art dealer Daniel-Henri Kahnweiler.
+She was one of only two female artists to ever be signed by him.
+Her first exhibit with Kahnweiler's famed Galerie Louise Leiris took place in 1952 in Paris, which became a critical moment in her life and career.

+Her provocative 1946 work Adam Forcing Eve to Eat an Apple re-examined the Biblical tale taking a fresh look at temptation, punishment and the blaming of women.

+The "Labyrinth Series" (1961–1963) is one of Gilot's most original and important sequences.
+In these paintings, she draws upon Greek mythology, personal mythologic, and circus motifs.
+Gilot's paintings pulse with dynamic rhythm, overthrowing conventions to let her impulses discover intense pictorial equivalences of mythical storytelling.

+Concurrent with creating the "Labyrinth Series" of paintings, Gilot was also writing the text for her well-known best seller, Life with Picasso, exploring her ten-year relationship with Pablo Picasso.